 Since moving to Mascot a couple of years, I take this train daily.
 Over time, I have noticed travellers struggle with their bags and, in peak hour, the crowded carriages.
 I thought I would write-up a few observations to help you have the smoothest airport transfer you possibly can.

-Finding the Sydney Airport Train Stations
+How to find the Sydney Airport Train Stations

 Don’t worry too much about this on arrival into Sydney; the terminal stations are well signposted and easy enough to find.
 The International station is at the northern end of the terminal on the arrivals level and for the Domestic terminal, it’s between terminal 2 and 3.
 Trains to the city take about 15 minutes and run about every 10-15 minutes for most of the day.